Dental material: Acrylic polymers

-Acrylics are used in the fabrication of dentures, artificial teeth, impression trays, maxillofacial / orthodontic appliances and temporary (provisional) restorations, however they can not be used as tooth filling materials because they can lead to pulpitis and periodontitis as they may generate heat and acids during (setting) curing, and in addition they shrink.
+Acrylics are used in the fabrication of dentures, artificial teeth, impression trays, maxillofacial / orthodontic appliances and temporary (provisional) restorations.
+They cannot be used as tooth filling materials because they can lead to pulpitis and periodontitis, as they may generate heat and acids during setting, and in addition they shrink.

 Failure of dental restorations

 Fillings have a finite lifespan; composites appear to have a higher failure rate than amalgam over five to seven years.
 How well people keep their teeth clean and avoid cavities is probably a more important factor than the material chosen for the restoration.

 Evaluation and regulation of dental materials

-The Nordic Institute of Dental Materials (NIOM) evaluates dental materials in the Nordic countries.
-This research and testing institution are accredited to perform several test procedures for dental products.
-In Europe, dental materials are classified as medical devices according to the Medical Devices Directive.
-In USA, the U.S. Food and Drug Administration is the regulatory body for dental products.
+The Nordic Institute of Dental Materials (NIOM) performs several tests to evaluate dental products in the Nordic countries.
+In the European Union, dental materials are classified as medical devices according to the Medical Devices Directive.
+In USA, the Food and Drug Administration is the regulatory body for dental products.